intrntbrn/modalisa/README.md

 # ⌨️ modalisa 🎨

-`modalisa` is a hybrid modal keymap framework for awesomewm.
+`modalisa` is a hybrid modal keymap framework for AwesomeWM.
 It combines the best of both traditional and modal input modes while also providing a visually appealing interface.

 Traditional input modes in tiling window managers often require